STUDIO 12 | ASH KILMARTIN: KILMARTIN HOUSE MUSEUM

 KILMARTIN HOUSE MUSEUM

-Kilmartin House Museum is an exhibition of new sculpture, built around ideas of work, time and memory.
+Kilmartin House Museum was an exhibition of new sculpture, built around ideas of work, time and memory.

 Ellipsis (detail), 2012